Principles for Price Assessment

 Price assessments reflect price data from both buyers AND sellers of a given product/grade, a critical requirement to ensure that prices are an accurate representation of market activity.
 Assessments also reflect data from both large and small market participants.

-In addition, roughly the same portion of RISI’s revenue comes from buyers of grade/products we report on as from sellers.
+In addition, roughly the same portion of Fastmarkets RISI’s revenue comes from buyers of grade/products we report on as from sellers.

-RISI’s price assessment methodology and specifications documents, along with the overall policies published in this section of RISI’s website and extensive internal procedures manuals, demonstrate the rigor of RISI’s price assessments.
+Fastmarkets RISI’s price assessment methodology and specifications documents, along with the overall policies published in this section of Fastmarkets RISI’s website and extensive internal procedures manuals, demonstrate the rigor of Fastmarkets RISI’s price assessments.
 These methodologies have been developed based on extensive study of best practices in price assessments across a range of commodity industries.

-Information about market prices is a particularly sensitive area of antitrust law, so RISI’s procedures and methodologies are designed to minimize antitrust risk for data contributors.
+Information about market prices is a particularly sensitive area of antitrust law, so Fastmarkets RISI’s procedures and methodologies are designed to minimize antitrust risk for data contributors.
 In addition to policies to ensure freedom from conflicts of interest, one of the most important principles to minimize antitrust risk is that of confidentiality of price data from individual companies.
-The identify of contributors to RISI price indices is strictly confidential, and the data presented in indices are always aggregated in such a way that it is impossible to deduce the identity of any data contributor.
-(See RISI’s Antitrust Compliance Policy.)
+The identity of contributors to Fastmarkets RISI price indices is strictly confidential, and the data presented in indices are always aggregated in such a way that it is impossible to deduce the identity of any data contributor.
+(See Fastmarkets RISI’s Antitrust Compliance Policy.)